PhaneeChowdary/Email-Spam-Classifier/README.md

 ## Clone this repository

-Click on the code button and then click the copy to clipboard icon.
+Click on the code button and copy the link to this repo.

 Open a terminal and run the following git command: